 Todd V. McMurtry, Member

-Todd V. McMurtry represents individuals and businesses in complex litigation matters including business disputes, employment, land use, real estate, and construction in the Ohio and Kentucky courts.
-As well, Todd frequently represents cities and counties in Municipal Law matters.
+Todd V. McMurtry is an experienced trial attorney and Harvard trained mediator dedicated to professional excellence.
+He represents individuals and businesses in complex litigation matters including plaintiff's legal malpractice, business divorce, business litigation, and real estate related litigation in the Ohio and Kentucky courts.
 He also serves as a mediator for commercial disputes.

 - Successfully sued company for breach of contract.
 This five day jury trial ended in an award of all damages sought.

 - Successfully defended a national bank in a five day jury trial against allegations of violation of the UCC, fraud, aiding and abetting, and civil conspiracy.